Top 10 Miro Whiteboard Alternatives Review

 2. Explain everything

-Pricing: You have to subscribe to a paid plan starting at $3 per month.
+• Pricing: Paid plan starts at $3 per month.
 The app provides a free trial for a maximum of three projects.

 Explain Everything